kcverbrugge/tlc-scheduling-app/README.md

 - **Quentin** All frontend features

 ## How AWS Services are used
 **Identity and Access Management (IAM):** Used for creating project member AWS accounts and assigning privileges.
 More instruction for how to create and store access keys is provided later in the README.

-**Identity and Access Management (IAM):** Creates developer accounts under the project
+Created developer accounts for working on the project and accessing AWS resources.

 **Appsync:** Stores the test and deployment environment APIs for their respective databases.
 This is where you can see the schema how it is laid out in DynamoDB language.